 Practice deep breathing.

 Pausing throughout the day and guiding your body through slow, relaxing breaths can help reduce stress levels.
 Sit or lie down, close your eyes, imagine yourself in a relaxing environment, and slowly take deep breaths in and out.
 Aim to do this for five to 10 minutes at a time.
 If you need help, try a mindfulness app External Site or guided breathing program on your smartwatch or wearable fitness device.
 If you don't have a fitness device, Wellmark members can find exclusive deals and discounts on FitBit® products External Site and other activity trackers through Blue365®.

 Get some exercise.

-Whether you choose to take the stairs at work, go to your local yoga studio, or get on the elliptical, exercising regularly will help relax your body and mind, as well as improve your mood.
+Whether you choose to simply go for a walk outside or do the latest HIIT workout, exercising regularly will help relax your body and mind, as well as improve your mood.
 The more you do it, the faster you’ll see results.

 If you’re feeling stressed, it’s important to take your mind off what’s bothering you — if only for a few minutes.
-Try meditation, listening to your favorite music, or going for a walk outside.
+Try meditation or listening to your favorite music.

 Do things you enjoy.